openebs-archive/openebs-docs/docs/cas_template.md

 OpenEBS dynamic storage provisioner along with maya api service works towards accomplishing the goal of provisioning CAS storage volume via CAS template and  finally exposing this storage volume as a PV object to be consumed by a kubernetes application.

 As mentioned in installation section, install OpenEBS in your k8s environment.
 Verify OpenEBS are components are running.

 ```
+root@ranjith:~# kubectl get pods
 NAME                                                             READY     STATUS    RESTARTS   AGE
 maya-apiserver-59b466f987-m29wj                                  1/1       Running   0          1h
 openebs-provisioner-55ff5cd67f-2fbdv                             1/1       Running   0          1h
 ```

 Check maya api service and custom resource definitions are created and  running